Séance on a Wet Afternoon: Remakes

 Séance on a Wet Afternoon was remade in 2000 as the Japanese horror film Seance (降霊, Kōrei), directed by Kiyoshi Kurosawa.
 An opera of the same name based on the film, created by Broadway composer Stephen Schwartz, had its world premiere on 26 September 2009, at the Granada Theater at Opera Santa Barbara in California.

+In February of 2026 a new remake was announced to be directed by Tomas Alfredson, based on a script by Jack Thorne starring Matthew Macfadyen and Rachel Weisz.